Wobbling double sine-Gordon kinks: Acknowledgments

 \section{Acknowledgments}

 We acknowledge financial support from the Brazilian agencies CAPES and CNPq.
 AM also thanks financial support from Universidade Federal de Pernambuco Edital Qualis A. We thank Mauro Copelli for the access to his lab's computer cluster, which was essential for conducting the research reported in this paper.
+We would also like to thank Andrzej Wereszczyński for the fruitful discussions which led to important results.